 - Carol Kakalec Kohn Professorship, promoting social equity through U.S. education policy, with a potential focus on childhood development

-The Kohn Collaborative will support two Kohn Scholars, as part of the Ford School’s partnership to support Rackham Master’s Awards.
+The Kohn Collaborative supports two Kohn Scholars as part of the Ford School’s partnership to support Rackham Master’s Awards.

 Kohn policy impact